Therapy Spotlight on .. Hydrotherm Massage

 Becoming a Massage Therapist ...

 I was still working full-time as a Personal Assistant in the Private Mobile Industry when I decided to attend evening classes at a local college in Massage Therapy.
-This was way back in 2008.
-I am still not quite sure what led me down that path, when I had never even experienced going for a massage myself.
-In hindsight, though, it helped me begin my journey into Holistic Therapy .. learning how our mental, emotional and physical selves are so closely (and spontaneously) intertwined.
+This was way back in 2008 when my interest in the connection between the mind, body and emotions was just beginning to grow.

 How bizarre.
 I investigated further .. and hey ho, yes, indeed, there it was; Hydrotherm Massage!